ImmInst.org Forums: Photos from Alcor's Confernece (Sept, 06) - ImmInst.org Forums

 nootropikamil - Neuropatients have the full head stored (it causes too much damage to seperate the brain out).
 They're also stored inside of stainless steel dewars so you can't see them.
 At CI, the same is true except they use cryostats (large vessels made with insulating resins) instead of the steel dewars.
 It would be unethical to risk a patient's life by removing them from storage temporarily for visitors to view.

-#15 User is offline Shannon Vyff
+#15 Shannon Vyff

 Posted 09 November 2006 - 10:26 PM